Pi Day is observed every year on March 14 to commemorate the mathematical constant of Pi.

 Since then, Pi has been used throughout history by many different cultures.

-It has now become an essential part of calculations in numerous fields such as engineering, construction, and physics.
+It is now an essential part of calculations in numerous fields such as engineering, construction, and physics.

 History of Pi Day